 The Kinko's founder gives primarily in the Santa Barbara area, focusing on early childhood education, higher education, and learning programs.

-Cofounder of Google, he seems to channel most of his philanthropic interests through the company's giving.
+Google co-founder Page seems to channel most of his philanthropic interests through the company's giving.

 Founder of GoDaddy.
 Gives to traditional causes, mostly veterans and the poor, and mostly in the Phoenix metropolitan area.

 Computer systems and software entrepreneur.
 Former presidential candidate.
-Supports veterans causes, health care, and arts and culture.
+Supports veterans causes, healthcare, and arts and culture.

-Aside from a major donation for AIDS research, Ragon and his wife Susan have mainly given small gifts to organizations in the Boston area, many going to faith-based groups.
+Aside from a major donation for AIDS research, Ragon and his wife Susan have mainly given small gifts to organizations in the Boston area, many to faith-based groups.

 Key Silicon Valley venture capitalist.
 Giving areas include education, legal rights, arts and culture, San Francisco community.